alexwlchan/alexwlchan.net/src/_posts/2013/2013-08-06-untagged-tumblr-posts.md

   picture
   filename="tumblr_api_keys.png"
   width="540"
   alt="A screenshot of Tumblr's API registration.
-The name of the app "Untagged post finder" is on the first line, with an OAuth Consumer Key and a partially redacted string on the second line."
+The name of the app 'Untagged post finder' is on the first line, with an OAuth Consumer Key and a partially redacted string on the second line."
 %}

 Copy and paste the **OAuth Consumer Key** into line 7 of the script, and remember to wrap it in quote marks.